sambanova/ai-starter-kit/benchmarking/README.md

 - **Number of input tokens**: The number of input tokens in the generated prompt. *Default*: 1000.
 - **Number of output tokens**: The number of output tokens the LLM can generate. *Default*: 1000.
 - **Number of total requests**: Number of requests sent. *Default*: 32. *Note*: the program can timeout before all requests are sent.
 Configure the **Timeout** parameter accordingly.
-- **Number of concurrent workers**: The number of concurrent workers. *Default*: 1.
+- **Number of concurrent requests**: The number of concurrent requests. *Default*: 1.
 For testing [batching-enabled models](https://docs.sambanova.ai/sambastudio/latest/dynamic-batching.html), this value should be greater than the largest batch_size one needs to test.
 The typical batch sizes that are supported are 1,4,8 and 16.
 - **Timeout**: Number of seconds before program times out. *Default*: 600 seconds

 3. Run the performance evaluation